Abhigyan001/Abhigyan001/README.md

 **What I have been up to recently:**

 - 👨🏽‍💻 I’m currently working as a Ruby On Rails Developer at Catprint; visit my [portfolio](https://abhigyan.us.to/) to check out my other projects;
-- 🌱 I also blog about affiliate programs plus tips to become a successful affiliate.
+- 🌱 I also blog about affiliate programs plus tips to become a successful affiliate marketer.
 Check out my blog [here](https://blogsepaise.com/);

 <h3>Things I code with</h3>
 <p>